tensorflow/community/rfcs/20200624-pluggable-device-for-tensorflow.md

 This section describes the user scenarios that are supported/unsupported for PluggableDevice.
 * **Supported scenario**: Single PluggableDevice registered as "GPU" device type
-  In the case of installing one plugin that registers its PluggableDevice as "GPU" device type, the default GPUDevice will be invalid when the plugin is loaded.
+  In the case of installing one plugin that registers its PluggableDevice as "GPU" device type, the default GPUDevice will be overrided by PluggableDevice when the plugin is loaded.
 When user specifies the "GPU" device for ops under `with tf.device("gpu:0")`, PluggableDevice registered will be selected to run those ops.
 <div align="center">
 <img src=20200624-pluggable-device-for-tensorflow/scenario1.png>
 </div>